seance/Futuron/README.md

 If you want to minify/uglify your bot code first, serve it with CORS enabled form the dist directory or another location of your choice.

-Once every bot served from a known location, you can use `rez` with IP address or full URL to bring in the bots for battle!
+Once every bot is served from a known location, you can use `rez` with IP address or full URL to bring in the bots for battle!